huuhoait/gin-vue-admin.com/docs/guide/deployment/docker_develop.md

-### 三、初始化
+### 3. Initialization

-1.  请使用下面的数据进行初始化，具体配置参考 docker-compose-dev.yaml ，若要直接使用请修改 server/config.yaml
+1. Please use the following data for initialization, specific configuration reference docker-compose-dev.yaml, if you want to use directly please modify server/config.yaml

 ![image-20220310173721432](/deployment/image-20220310173721432.png)